danielsaidi/website_danielsaidi/collections/_posts/2021/2021-08-26-git-cheat-sheet.md

 ## Delete remote tags with a certain name prefix/suffix

+To delete remote tags with a certain name prefix or suffix, run the following Terminal commands:

 ```
 git push <REMOTE> --delete $(git ls-remote --tags <REMOTE> | grep "<PREFIX>.*[^}]$" | cut -f 2)
 git push <REMOTE> --delete $(git ls-remote --tags <REMOTE> | grep "\<SUFFIX>$" | cut -f 2)
 ```

+## Conclusion

-That's it for now, but I may return to this post and add new commands whenever I find some new ones that I want to remember.
+There's really nothing to conclude, but I hope you find these commands useful.
+I may return to this post and add new commands later, if I find new ones worth remembering.

-If you have some commands that you think are worth sharing, feel free to share away :)
+If you have some commands that you think are worth sharing, feel free to share!